imdigo/movieql/README.md

-# movieql
+# Movie QL

-Movie API with Graphql
+Movie App made with React, Apollo and GraphQL